LarsEmilMoller/Facial-recognition/README.md

 This script creates images of the eigenfaces/principal components from a training set.
 The Images will be saved in a folder named Eigenfaces_{Training_set} in the folder in which Eigenface.py is located in.

 ### Plot.py
-This script can plot the coordinate vectors for a training set with two arbitray principal components on the x- and y axis.
+This script plots the coordinate vectors for a training set with two arbitray principal components on the x- and y axis.
 The training set have to be specified along with which principal componens should be on each axis.

 ### Table.py
-This script can plot confusion matricies with latex syntax for a training set and test set.
+This script prints confusion matricies with latex syntax for a training set and test set.